utshomax/postman-docs/src/pages/docs/collections/live-collections/update-live-collections.md

 updated: 2023-03-15
 ---

 Whenever Live Collections detect a new event from the API traffic, it will trigger an update workflow.
-Updates can span across entities in existing requests or also result in new requests being added to the collection.
-The params and the header will be updated for the request as entities that are disabled.
-The Postman Live Collection can be updated either automatically or manually.
+Updates can apply to existing requests or result in new requests being added to the collection.
+Any updated params or headers won't be enabled by default.
+The Live Collection can be updated either automatically or manually.

 ## Contents